 Have you ever glazed over when someone wanted to show you every single one of their vacation pictures when just half a dozen well-selected shots would have told a much more memorable story?
 Likewise, I often see leaders and managers trying to manage a plethora of Key Performance Indicators, most of which are accounting-based.
 The CEO of a design firm confided that she monitored over 20 KPIs monthly, but found that she struggled to communicate their importance to the staff in a way that created engagement.
 No wonder!
 She was throwing a lot of left-brain data at a group of people who were inherently right-brained.
 And she herself was losing the forest for the trees with so many ‘key’ metrics.
 She’d lost her “hill”.

 If you’re a Fitbit fan as I am, you’ll know that it monitors a lot of “KPIs”.
-But as every FitBitter knows, “the hill” is to achieve 10,000 steps a day… at that point, a lot of the other health-related elements fall into place.
+But as every FitBitter knows, “the hill” is to achieve is crystal clear: 10,000 steps a day… at that point, a lot of the other health-related elements fall into place.

 Execution for impact is straightforward…. but it’s not easy unless you get this one component right.

 Are you intrigued by the idea of transforming ineffective strategic planning into energizing and results-driven strategic thinking?
-Contact me for a Best Next Move Accelerator Call, where we’ll talk 1-1 about where you’re at, where you want to be, what the gap is and what challenges may stand in your way, and I will advise you on your Best Next Move to reach your goals – no fee, no obligation.
+Contact me and let’s talk 1-1 about where you’re at, where you want to be, what the gap is and what challenges may stand in your way, and what options you have to more effectively reach your goals – no fee, no obligation.

 What is your “take that hill” or 10,000 steps goal in your organization this year?
 How certain are you that everyone in your organization is crystal clear on the role they play and why they matter?